-Spider plants, called Chlorophytum comosum, are sometimes called “airplane plants.”
+Spider plants, called Chlorophytum comosum, are sometimes called airplane plants.
 Spider plants have groups of leaves that look like grass and grow in an arch.
+How to care of spider plants ?
 The baby plants on the hang-down stems give them their common names.
-They are one of the easiest and most flexible houseplants to grow, so they are great for people who don’t always have a green thumb!
+They are one of the easiest and most flexible houseplants to grow, so they are great for people who don’t always have a green thumb.

 Spider plants are easy-to-care-for houseplants that can grow in various conditions.
 The spider plant is a good choice if you want a plant that doesn’t need much care and can handle being ignored.
 How do you take care of a spider plant, though?
 I’ll show you how to take care of a spider plant in this blog post.
 Keep listening to find out more!